-It seems like kids of all ages are interested in Dinosaurs and Dinosaur National Monument is a great place to get up close and personal with the fossils of this giant creatures.
-You can see bones from and learn about Allosaurus, Stegosaurus, Diplodicus and Apatosaurus - just to name a few.
+Children of all ages are interested in dinosaurs, and Dinosaur National Monument is a the place to get up close and personal with the fossils of this giant creatures.
+You can see bones from and learn about Allosaurus, Stegosaurus, Diplodocus and Apatosaurus, to name just a few.

-Beyond the dinosaurs, there is much more to do in the monument.
-You can see carvings in the rocks, called petroglyphs, left by the Fremont people nearly 1,000 years ago.
-You can also take a short hike, go camping, try you luck at fishing or watch wildlife.
-The monument also has a Junior Ranger program where you can explore the monument while doing some fun activities.
-Ask a ranger at a park visitor center for more information.
+Beyond dinosaurs, there is much more to do in the monument.
+You can see rock art, called petroglyphs, which were left by the Fremont people nearly 1,000 years ago.
+You can also take a hike, go camping, enjoy the night sky or watch wildlife.

 Explore, Learn, Protect - this the motto of Junior Rangers.
 Junior Rangers make a promise to protect parks, continue to learn, and share their own ranger story with friends and family.

 The NPS Junior Ranger program is an activity based program amnd many national parks offer young visitors the opportunity to join Junior Ranger "family".
 Complete a booklet of activities during your visit and share your answers with a ranger to receive an official Junior Ranger badge.
 Junior Rangers are typically between the ages of 5 to 13, although people of all ages can participate.